FilipAndric33/bookit-webapp/README.md

 ### Browsing apartments

-On the initial homepage there are apartments that can be browsed.
+On the initial home page there are apartments that can be browsed.
 Click on the view button to see the details.

 ### Making reservations